 Otomycosis is a fungal infection in the ear canal.
 It causes pain and itching.
 Sometimes fluid leaks from the ear.
 The infection can also cause a feeling of fullness in the ear and sometimes hearing loss.

 Children who have diabetes or a weak immune system are more likely to get this problem.
-They also may need to spend some time in the hospital to get better.

 Children who were treated with antibiotics for an ear infection may also get this fungus.